krotscheck/go-rds-driver/README.md

   is not supported.
 If you'd like us to support that, pull requests are relatively easy to submit.

+## Options
+This driver supports a variety of configuration options in the DSN, as follows:

+* `ParseTime`: Instead of returning the default `string` value of a date or time type, the driver will convert it into `time.Time`

 ## Usage with Gorm

 The above caveat with the Serverless Data API makes usage of gorm tricky.
 While you can easily use named parameters